GravityKit/AZ-Filters/readme.txt

 == Changelog ==

-= 1.0.6 =
+= 1.0.6 on August 18 =
-* Fixed: Conflict with Gravity Forms 1.9.12+ version that changed the query preventing the A-Z filter of retrieving values.
+* Fixed: Conflict with Gravity Forms 1.9.12+ preventing the A-Z filter from retrieving values

 = 1.0.5 on July 20 =
 * Fixed: Sanitize links to improve security